For the complete documentation index, see llms.txt. This page is also available as Markdown.

 • Notes:

 1. _cmd is the commands to run.
-Only modpoll or the mbpoll github command OR the Modbus Ruby CLI (see the readme file) to read and write to modbus registers. mbpoll is preferred.
+Also note carefully: The configuration file specifies the use of the mbpoll or modpoll commands ot collect data.
+However, this Modbus plugin is based on the Rust language and does not use either tool.
+It remains for compatibility purposes only.
+If the token {TCP_RTU} is used in the type ('m) argument, then the plugin will automatically work with type is required.
+If the command is hardtype (ie; using tcp or rtu or enc, then the plugin WILL NOT work out which type is required.
+Note using the keyword enc means RTU encapsulated over TCP.
 The registers being collected MUST MATCH the registers listed in the configuration items.
 If not, you will have empty fields when running a discover.
 If the registers in _cmd commands overlap, then there could be unexpected errors.
 Make sure each output of the _cmd commands do not overlap.
 The phrase --translate can be included in a modbus command.
 It MUST appear in lower case and at the end of the command.
 If used, it will scale (by adding), all the register values.
 It will hence have the effect of translating them to another set of registers, so as they do not "collide" with the registers from another command.

 2. Scale will only be used for decimal and integer types.
 An error will be reported if you try and divide an integer, or multiply by anything other than a whole number.
 The scale can also be a value such as 0.75-9, where the -9 is a BIAS value (addition or subtraction).
 In which case it will FIRST subtract the 9, THEN multiply by 0.75.
 If using a bias value, then it can ONLY be used with a decimal type.